 Written by Stephen Mardell, Neurofeedback Specialist at A Healing Place – The Estates

-The brain governs all physical, emotional, and cognitive functions, and in an ideal state, it can naturally do its job quite well.
+The brain governs all emotional, physical, and cognitive functions, and in an optimal state, it can do its job quite well.
 Environmental, emotional, behavioral, social, and physical problems can compromise that ideal brain state and can shift the brain into permanent patterns of dysfunction.
 Neurofeedback training is a well-researched, highly-effective brain training method that helps clients with an array of problems such as:

 - Post Traumatic Stress Disorder (PTSD)

 - Chronic Pain

 - Irritable Bowel

 - Chronic Fatigue

 During the first meeting, an initial assessment is taken and symptom tracking software is completed.
 Symptoms are recorded and measured to establish a baseline or starting point.
 Symptoms are again measured at different intervals to illustrate positive treatment trends and to ensure strong outcomes that further support treatment efficacy.
 Based on each client’s assessment and symptom profile, training protocols will be created and the most helpful types of neurofeedback will be used.
 Most clients will start with standard 2 channel neurofeedback and progress into other forms of neurofeedback (Alpha/Theta) specifically developed to treatment trauma.

 Sensors are placed on the scalp over regions of the brain associated with the given symptom profile of the client.
 The sensors are non-invasive and serve to read brainwave activity which is then processed through neurofeedback software.
 Clients choose from a variety of engaging feedback programs, like racing a car or something more soothing like a countryside hike.